gmdavef/struts-showcase/README.md

 **Jenkinsfile**

-A Jenkins pipeline script that builds the .war file, scans it with the [ReversingLabs CLI](https://docs.secure.software/cli/), and publishes the reports in HTML, JSON, CycloneDX, and SPDX formats.
+A Jenkins pipeline script that builds the .war file, scans it with the [ReversingLabs CLI](https://docs.secure.software/cli/), and publishes the reports in JSON, CycloneDX, and SPDX formats.
+The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
 This script works for a scenario where the RL CLI has been installed on a dedicated/persistent Jenkins server.

 **Jenkinsfile_docker**

-A Jenkins pipeline script that builds the .war file, scans it using the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner), and publishes the reports in HTML, JSON, CycloneDX, and SPDX formats.
-Using the Docker image is ideal for an ephemeral instance of Jenkins.
+A Jenkins pipeline script that builds the .war file and scans it using the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+Reports in JSON, CycloneDX, and SPDX formats are saved as build artifacts.
+The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
+Using the Docker image is ideal for ephemeral instances of Jenkins.
+However, in this example, it's assumed you have a persistent Jenkins server with a local RL package store (note the Docker run command includes the --rl-store option that references the package store location).
+This allows for [policy configuration via .info files](https://docs.secure.software/cli/configuration/policy-configuration#policy-configuration-files).
+With an ephemeral instance of Jenkins, the RL package store would need to be elsewhere.
+Any persistent storage location (e.g., shared network drive, S3 bucket, etc.) would work.

 ## Azure DevOps